philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 ---

 ## 💡 Output
-Displays reasoning process during Note generation. 💡 Output will not be displayed until Note completes generating.
+Displays reasoning during Note generation. 💡 Output will not be displayed until Note completes generating.

 ---